darksigma/Pingball-GUI/src/NetworkProtocol.md

 BallMessage -- Receive a ball from another board via passing through a wall

-KeyUpMessage -- Lets the client know a key was released after being pressed

-KeyDownMessage -- Lets the client know how a key was pushed down

 MyPortalMessage -- Lets the receipient know what other boards/portals are on the server so that the appropriate portals can be activated

 BoardNotOnServerMessage -- Lets the board know that a client has been disconnected from the server so that the appropriate portals can be deactivated